-Button controls
+6.1 Button controls

-The following buttons are available on the front of the unit:
+A sub-set of the following buttons will be available on the front of the unit, depending on the model in use:

-Button Button Function Menu navigation & adjustment buttons.
-Up / down / left / right / SELECT allow quick and easy access to various menu settings.
-Press and hold SELECT to store current settings into memory.
+Button Button Function Menu navigation Up / down / left / right / SELECT allow quick and easy access to & adjustment various menu settings.
+Press and hold SELECT to store buttons. current settings into memory.
 They will then be restored on power-on, or when a Restore is done.
 See next section for more information.
-Presets 1 to 5 Recalls a preset.
+DVI-U1 Selects DVI-U1 as the current source for conversion.
+DVI-U2 Selects DVI-U2 as the current source for conversion.
+SDI Selects the SDI input as the current source for conversion.
+Presets 1 to 10 Recalls a preset.
 These start off blank, but are available to the user.
-Presets 6 to 10 Recalls a pre-defined present, but can be overridden by the user. (shown with default setups) A/B/C/D Selects which of the 4 windows on the screen to adjust.
-SDI1 to 4 Selects the input for the currently selected window.
+GENLOCK Sets Lock mode to Genlock.
+This locks the unit's output to the current Lock source (which defaults to the Ref input).
+See 'Adjust output 1' menu details.
+FRAME Sets Lock mode to Framelock.
+This locks the unit's output frame rate to the current Lock source.
+See 'Adjust output 1' menu details.
+MIX Sets Lock mode to Lock & Mix, to overlay onto the current Lock source.
+Use with the KEY and FADE buttons for more flexibility.
+A 2 nd press will swap foreground and background.
+See 'Adjust output 1' menu details.
 KEY Enables keying for currently selected window - see 'Adjust keyers' menu.
 (Key color defaults to black, so black foreground will disappear.)
 ZOOM Jumps to the 'Zoom' menu item.
-FREEZE Freezes the currently selected window CYCLE Cycles the sources through the 4 windows.
-POS Jumps to the Pan or Pos menu item to allow immediate panning or positioning of the image.
+FADE Fades out the current image - fades back in on next press.
+FREEZE Freezes the currently selected window POSN Jumps to the Pan or Pos menu item to allow immediate panning or positioning of the image.
 PIP Activate picture-in-picture mode for the currently selected window.
 SIZE Jumps to the 'Shrink' menu item to allow the current window to be re-sized.
-STANDBY Hold in to put the unit into Standby (power-save) mode.
+ON/STANDBY Hold in to put the unit into Standby (power-save) mode.
 Press once to come out of Standby mode.